startupjs/startupjs/packages/startupjs/README.md

 ### `orm`

+Use this hook for integration orm this express.js application

-You should pass the Racer and receive it as an argument in the server field of createPlugin
+**Note:** You should pass the Racer and receive it as an argument in the server field of createPlugin

 ```js
   orm: (expressApp) => {